eryxcoop/cardano-zk-aiken/aiken-zk/milestone_example/custom_example_with_lists/CUSTOM_EXAMPLE.md

 # Custom example using list inputs
-We'll walk through an use case of this tool using a custom circom circuit that takes a list as an input.
+We'll walk through a use case of this tool using a custom circom circuit that takes a list as an input.

+The following explanation assumes that you have installed all the dependencies as dictated in the root ```README.md``` file.

 ## The source code
 The first step is creating the custom circom file.
 This can be found in the ```compare_head.circom``` file.
 As you can see, there are 2 input signals, one of which is an array.
 Remember that your custom circom file must contain a ```main``` component for the tool to work.